Vidyo helps health systems scale telemedicine to mitigate coronavirus risk

 Resilient video platform ensures health systems can provide remote diagnoses and effective patient care.

-Vidyo (Enghouse Vidyo), a leader in embedded video technology, announced today a program to help its telemedicine clients dramatically scale to combat the coronavirus pandemic.
+Vidyo (Enghouse Vidyo), a leader in embedded video technology, announced today a programme to help its telemedicine clients dramatically scale to combat the coronavirus pandemic.

-The program allows for new or existing clients to increase the time or bandwidth they use by multiples of up to 10 to meet needs as they arise.
-The new program is available as an on-premises, hybrid or cloud-based solution.
+The programme allows for new or existing clients to increase the time or bandwidth they use by multiples of up to 10 to meet needs as they arise.
+The new programme is available as an on-premises, hybrid or cloud-based solution.

 “As the world responds to the COVID-19 coronavirus outbreak, Vidyo is committed to doing its part to support health systems’ essential efforts to maintain services,” said Reuben Tozman, General Manager, Enghouse Vidyo.
 “We have put a unique program in place for our clients that provides them increased access to our technology to combat the disruptions many are experiencing.”